Closed Merchant Account8 Steps You Should Take After a Terminated Processing Agreement

 Learn more about the MATCH List

-No. If your account is closed or terminated, it’s not really the end of the world.
+Merchant account closure is not necessarily the end of the world.

 A closed merchant account will complicate matters considerably, but you can still find processors specializing in high-risk merchant accounts.
 However, you should know that high-risk processors tend to be more restrictive and can be significantly more expensive.
 Aside from this, it will be challenging to regain your former status once you're labeled a “high-risk” merchant.